Château d'Yquem Sauternes 2022 - 1er Cru Classé Supérieur

 Wine rated (2025 guide) 100/100

-Another perfect Yquem, following on from the 2021, which is fresher and more refined than the 2022.
+A perfect Yquem, once again, following the 2021 vintage, which is fresher and more refined than the 2022.
 The sensation of sweetness is very pronounced.
-Lots of botrytis, with turmeric, saffron, cream, toasted meringue, pine nuts, spices, and dried mangoes.
+Plenty of botrytis, with notes of turmeric, saffron, cream, toasted meringue, pine nuts, spices, and dried mangoes.
 It is a powerful, seductive, and opulent wine.
-Richer and more ornate this year than 2021, but with lots of charm and harmony.
+Richer and more ornate this year than 2021, but with plenty of charm and harmony.
 Long and spicy, with a hint of petrol on the finish.
 Wow.
 The second most concentrated Yquem after 1945, according to the winemaker.
-Approximately 160 grams of residual sugar.
-It is already very accessible, but will be even better in 5 or 6 years.
-It will live forever.
+About 160 grams of residual sugar.
+It’s already very approachable, but will be even better in 5 or 6 years.
+It will age forever.

 Le Figaro vins